 My “buddies” and I have become friends.
 They’re a couple that went to the U.S. with Fulbright.
 I attended their family holiday celebrations, we’ve gone to local museums, and we have dinners every once in a while.
 We always end up having great conversations about their time in the U.S., my thoughts on Finland, and all of our diverse research projects. - U.S. Fulbright Fellow 2018-2019

-• Send you buddy an email introduction.
-Introduce yourself, find out the grantees date of arrival and ask if they have questions.
+• Send your Buddy an email introduction.
+Introduce yourself, find out the grantee's date of arrival, and ask if they have questions.

-• If possible offer to meet your buddy at the airport of train/bus station at their arrival or a dew days after their arrival
+• If possible offer to meet your grantee Buddy at the airport or train/bus station upon their arrival or a few days after their arrival.

-• Follow up with your grantee sporadically during his/her time in Finland using communication methods most suitable for the two of you
+• Follow up with your grantee sporadically during their time in Finland using communication methods most suitable for the two of you

 Tips for a successful Buddy experience

-• Ensure an open communication between the grantee and the buddy
+• Ensure open communication between the grantee and the Buddy

 • Establish a relationship with the U.S. grantee and act as a de facto cultural ambassador of Finland

-• Be patient with the process, it may take time to get to know your buddy and we hope you are willing to take the time
+• Be patient with the process, it may take time to get to know your grantee Buddy and we hope you are willing to take the time.